-Lustig, an Austrian-Hungarian native born in 1890, committed a variety of crimes during his lifetime.
+Born in 1890, Lustig committed a variety of crimes during his lifetime.
 He started off as a lowly panhandler and pickpocket and worked his way up to a con artist.

 Over time, he honed his shady card-playing skills to the point that he could win games by fooling even onlookers.

 Later on, the writers of True Detective Mysteries noted that he “could make a card deck do everything but talk.”
 During his career, he was involved in a wide variety of scams, such as the infamous “Romanian money box.”

 He hawked little boxes with a bunch of useless dials and rollers on the front and claimed the machine could use radium to create money.
 He was actually able to find foolish investors eager enough to part with their money in exchange for the promise of future wealth.

 Lustig was persuasive in part because of people’s impression of him as a pleasant and cultured gentleman.
 Secret Service agents used the phrase “as elusive as a puff of cigarette smoke and as charming as a young girl’s dream” to describe him.

 The con artist was believed to have used over four dozen aliases during his career and to have carried a passport for each one of his identities.
 Thus, he was able to easily move across borders and within social circles.